 GRANT SELECT ON db.* TO serg IDENTIFIED VIA pam

-CREATE USER test_pam IDENTIFIED VIA pam USING 'mariadb';
+CREATE USER test_pam IDENTIFIED VIA pam USING 'mariadb_mtr';

-This line creates a user that needs to be authenticated via PAM, using the service name mariadb.
+This line (copied verbatim from our test suite) creates a user that needs to be authenticated via PAM, using the service name mariadb_mtr.

 The PAM plugin tells MariaDB to delegate the authentication to the PAM subsystem.